dotnet/buildtools/Documentation/RepoCompose.md

 In the case the `consumes` output doesn't want to take advantage of OS specific dependencies it can specify `"os-all"` as a catch all.

-In addition to artifacts the consume feed can also optionally list any machine prerequitsites needed to build or test the repo:
+In addition to artifacts the consume feed can also optionally list any machine prerequisites needed to build or test the repo:

 ``` json
 "prereq": {